Activities in Bali

 when there are many religious ceremonies being held in the Besakih temple and the guides are unwilling to take you.

-There are basically two ways to climb this mountain:
+There are basically two routes for this mountain:

-Route 2: Start from the Pasar Agung temple it is a 3 to 4 hours climb but once at the top you can only see the South and the
+Start from the Pasar Agung temple it is a 4 to 5 hours climb but once at the top you can only see the South and the

 East of Bali.
 Unfortunately there is no way to go round the rim and descend via the Besakih route.